mateuspim/SmartPointers/README.md

 # SmartPointers

 ## Objective:
-This project aims to create two prograsm that uses smart pointers using c++
+This project aims to create two programs that uses smart pointers using c++

 ## Contributors (sorted alphabetically):